Downtown Baton Rouge Hotel to become Sports Illustrated resort, Shaq to invest

 Renovations will begin in 2027, and the resort will open at the end of that year.
 The Hilton will operate normally for the remainder of 2026.

-Brown said there were meetings with the historical society to ensure they are maintaining everything the city of Baton Rouge wants us to maintain.
+Brown said there were meetings with the historical society to ensure they are maintaining everything the city of Baton Rouge wants them to maintain.

 Travel + Leisure Co., formerly known as Wyndham Destinations, has over 280 hotels across many brands, including Sports Illustrated, Club Wyndham and Margaritaville Vacation Club.